viktar99999/dogs/docker/README.md

 # dogs
-In the neroset_model will be using dockerfile.
+In the neroset_model will be using dockerfile and docker-compose.yml.
 Base:
 System - Ubuntu20.04.06lts
 System - Ubuntu22.04.04lts